dr-matt-smith/php-symfony3-book/00_content/part02/chapter04.md

 - (Symfony's Doctrine help pages)[http://symfony.com/doc/current/doctrine.html]

 ## Quick start
-Once you've learnt how to work with Entity classes and Doctrine, these are the 3 commands you need to know:
+Once you've learnt how to work with Entity classes and Doctrine, these are the 3 commands you need to know (executed from the CLI console `php bin/console ...`):

 1. `doctrine:database:create`
 1. `doctrine:database:migrate` (or possibly `doctrine:schema:update --force`)